SDePaula97/Chat-App/README.md

-## Chat-App
+## Twitch Clone Chat App

 Introduction

 A Gaming Chat App similar to Twitch(for all those gamers out there!) :video_game:

-This is a FullStack MERN Application
+This is a FullStack Application

 Tech Stack